 - Seminars: 7 x 3 = 21 hrs

 - Preparation and work per week: 7 x 5 = 35 hrs

 - Assignments: 6 x 4 = 24 hrs

 - Individual paper = 60 hrs

-Students who need 6 ECTS may elect to do an extra assignment.
-This must be determined with the course coordinator in week 1.
+Uva/VU students who need 6 ECTS may elect to do more homework or an extra assignment.
+This must be determined with the course teacher(s) in week 1.

 Johnson, Keith.
 2016.
 The History of Early English: An Activity-Based Approach.
 Routledge.
 ISBN 9781138795457.
 35€.

 Primary and secondary literature will also be provided by the instructors.